-- 1. the election of two directors to each serve for a three-year term; - 2. the amendment and restatement of our Amended and Restated 1993 Stock Incentive Plan; and - 3. the ratification of Grant Thornton LLP as our independent accountants.
+- 1. the election of two directors to each serve for a three-year term; - the amendment to our Amended and Restated 1993 Stock Incentive Plan to increase the number of shares we may issue under the plan by 700,000; and - 3. the ratification of Grant Thornton LLP as our independent accountants.